Narantungalag “Tungaa” Jadambaa‘s only aim when he returned to ONE Championship was to battle his way back into World Title contention.

 The Vietnamese-Australian was the one who initially offered him a World Title shot, and Jadambaa cannot wait to meet him in the middle of the cage.

-“I was surprised at his comment very much,” the pioneer admits.
-“It will give me the greatest of pleasure to face him, but it won’t influence me during the fight.”
+“I was very surprised by his offer,” the pioneer admits.
+“It will give me the greatest of pleasure to face him, but [his kind gesture] won’t influence me during the fight.”

 ONE's first ever Mongolian World Champion, Jadambaa!Macau | 23 June | LIVE and FREE on the ONE Super App: http://bit.ly/ONESuperApp | TV: Check local listings for global broadcast